 The first paragraph is a sickness.
-It is where the writer feel the urge to show brilliance, this siren call reminding me of Samuel Johnson’s haunting counsel: Read through your work.
+It is where the writer feels the urge to show brilliance, this siren call reminding me of Samuel Johnson’s haunting counsel: Read through your work.
 When you come to a part that’s particularly pleasing, strike it out.
 I can’t say that I fully subscribe to this viewpoint, but it’s scribbled on a Post-it beside my desk nonetheless.

 Last paragraphs can be just as troublesome.
 It’s the one where we feel tempted to tie up loose ends like untied shoelaces.
 Remember, show don’t tell.
 Explanation is death.

 Writers don’t live in a vacuum.
 We write to be read.
 Stories can take any obtuse tangent, but the first concern must be to communicate and, by extension, to entertain.
 Be obscure, but clearly.
 Keep sentences short.
 They’re easier to read.
 And, by extension, the same with paragraphs.

 In a novel, there is time and space for a range of ideas and mood swings, an understanding between the author and and reader that a new world is being revealed.
 Short stories and articles must grab readers from the first paragraph and hold their attention.
 It is strange but true that some short story writers can’t write novels and some novelists fail utterly with their short stories.